 We’ve long been fans of Front Runner Outfitters, and we love their roof rack kits, in particular.
-The Slimline II is damn near-perfect.
-The streamlined silhouette looks great on almost any vehicle without changing the overall looks or aerodynamics.
+The Slimline II is damn near-perfect with a streamlined silhouette that looks great on almost any vehicle without changing the overall looks or aerodynamics.
 But, it’s the versatility and usability that make it most appealing.
-With Front Runners’ deep catalog of bolt-on accessories, it’s easier than ever to pack on whatever tool you need for your vehicle’s next adventure.
-Mounts for axes, shovels, jerrycans, outdoor prep tables, dutch ovens, and more are all available.
-With its horizontal slat design, the Slimline II also provides the perfect base for easily mounting a rooftop tent.
+With Front Runners’ deep catalog of bolt-on accessories, it’s easier than ever to pack on whatever tool you need for your next adventure.